NicoSwag/radiance-notes/Story/Cosmos Lore Dialogue.md

 Why were we chosen?

 **Mysterious Voice**
-The question is meaningless.
+A meaningless question.
 All that happens is what must happen.
 We have foreseen it, and so it is.
-Any further conclusion is only yours to make.
+Any conclusion is yours to make.

-Now, young human...
-Listen closely, for our time is running out.
+**Ari**
+What happens now?

+**Mysterious Voice**
 You have been gathering the pieces of the original being that had broken off.
 They arrived here, now, carried by the Radiance.
 A little earlier, and they would not have been here.
-A little later, and they would have been fully consumed by the corruption.
+A little later, and they would have been consumed by the corruption.
-What is transpiring can only happen in this very moment.
+What is transpiring can only happen here and now.
 The two Cosmog have regained their power, and will soon start incubating.
-Each a cosmic egg, full of endless possibilities.
+Each a cosmic egg, full of possibilities.
 They cannot be whole again, but they can become something new.
 Something that is not us, and was never us, and will never be us again.
 You and your sister will be called to make a choice.